Yellow Nutsedge Control

 Yellow Nutsedge Control: How To Get Rid of Yellow Nutsedge

-Yellow Nutsedge is a perennial weed that commonly grows on lawns and is known to spread quickly in little time once established in a yard.
-Yellow nutsedge is well-known for its ability to colonize poorly drained or constantly wet areas, it will also flourish in hot, dry areas as well.
+Yellow nutsedge, also called chufa, rush-nut, yellow nutgrass, northern nutgrass, tiger nut, earth almond, coco sedge, or chufa sedge, is a perennial weed that commonly grows on lawns and is known to spread quickly once established in a yard.
+This weed is well-known for its ability to colonize poorly drained or constantly wet areas and will also flourish in hot, dry areas.

-The Yellow Nutsedge will come into the yard from seed and once it's established, it produces little nuts under the ground.
+The yellow nutsedge comes into the yard from seed, and once it's established, it produces little nuts under the ground.
 These nuts are attached to the end of underground stems (rhizomes), which aid in its rapid spread.

-Yellow Nutsedge thrives during the hottest period of summer.
-In Northern areas, Yellow Nutsedge typically emerges in late April or May and continues growing until the first frost of the fall.
-The frost typically kills the plant above ground but the underground tubers are capable of surviving in the soil where they will remain dormant and then re-emerge in the spring, making Yellow Nutsedge a reoccurring problem.
+Yellow nutsedge thrives during the hottest period of summer.
+In northern areas, it typically emerges in late April or May and continues growing until the first frost of the fall.
+The frost typically kills the plant above ground, but the underground tubers are capable of surviving in the soil, where they will remain dormant and then re-emerge in the spring, making yellow nutsedge a reoccurring problem.

-If you have a Yellow Nutsedge problem on your lawn, we can help.
-Our DIY Yellow Nutsedge treatment guide put together by our lawn care experts and will how to use our professional herbicide recommendations to get rid of yellow nutsedge quickly and affordably.
+If you have a yellow nutsedge problem on your lawn, we can help.
+Our DIY yellow nutsedge treatment guide, put together by our lawn care experts, will show you how to use our professional herbicide recommendations to get rid of yellow nutsedge quickly and affordably.

 Identification